Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * Math Utilities
   * Basic Persistence

 The technical overview provides only a basic description of the libraries.
-Please, refer for more details to Foundation Classes User's guide
+Please, refer for more details to  <a href="user_guides__foundation_classes.html">Foundation Classes User's guide</a>

-See also: our web site at E-learning and Training.
+See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_2_1 Kernel Classes